Estimated reading time: 7 minutes

 - Make a commitment to change

 Learning any new skill takes time and practice.
 Commit to learning how to say “No” in a healthy way.
 It is a process that will take time and practice over months and years.
-Real change takes effort & deliberate practice.
+Real change takes effort & deliberate practice, as explained by the expert on expertise K. Anders Ericsson.

 - Do a mini assessment